Crime in South Korea: Prostitution

 The sex trade involved some 94 million transactions in 2007, down from 170 million in 2002.
 The number of prostitutes dropped by 18 percent to 269,000 during the same period.
 The amount of money traded for prostitution was over 14 trillion won, compared to than 24 trillion won in 2002.
 Despite legal sanctions and police crackdowns, prostitution continues to flourish in the country, while sex workers continue to actively resist the state's activities.

 The Burning Sun scandal revealed a high-profile case of molka circulation, where celebrities such as Jung Joonyoung were found to have filmed or shared explicit sexual videos in a private chat room, many of which were filmed in motel rooms and involved with prostitution rings.
+In March 2019, developments in the Burning Sun scandal led to the public reveal of Jung Joon-young KakaoTalk chatrooms.

 Sex trafficking

 South Korean and foreign women and girls have been victims of sex trafficking in South Korea.
 They are raped and physically and psychologically harmed in brothels, businesses, homes, hotels, and other locations throughout the country.